bacon-delight/bacon-delight/README.md

 <h3>I'm a Creative Developer and a <span>Data Scientist</span></h3>

-- 📚 I'm currently learning WebGL and Data Science (Weird, ikr?)
+- 📚 I'm currently learning WebGL, Data Science and Blockchain (Weird, ikr?)
 - 🎯 2022 Goals
   - Double down on WebGL & refine integrations with Vue/Nuxt
   - Try out some simulations using ThreeJS